HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 - Supported WCM types: Presentation Template, HTML Component, Folder Component, Style-sheet Component.
 - Style-sheet Component file types and extension limitations:
-    - All CSS files will be considered as a style-sheet component.
+    - All CSS files will be considered as a style-sheet components.
-    - HTML file based stylesheet components cannot be created locally via DXClient.
+    - HTML-based style-sheet components cannot be created locally using DXClient.
     - Any other file type of style-sheet component is not supported.
 - Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
 - If a published component has a draft version, the feature will pull and push into the draft version.